Convert Microsoft Forms responses to Word or PDF

 Configure Word template

-Once the process is created, you’ll see the Configure template step including two substeps:
+Once the process is created, configure the template.

 Docx template